Ale-Cie/IdentiBreed/README.md

 This here repository represents a project I started doing during an online course.
 Upon finishing said course I decided to expand and further work on this model.

 In simple words - if you've got a picture of a dog, this should be able to recognize it!
-As long as it's breed is within the 120 ones given by Kaggle, but will get onto that in a bit...
+As long as it's breed is within the 120 ones given by Kaggle, but I will get onto that in a bit...

+## Requirements

+So far only two, I'm sure of only the OS and not entirely as well...

+- A screen resolution of at least 1440x900 (It will work on smaller resolutions, but there are no means of scrolling right now)
+- Currently supported operating systems:
+  - 🍎 MacOS - ✅ - the app works swimmingly on the M1 macs, on M2 probably as well.
+Not sure about the intel ones, the user might need to install some packages.
+I will try to test it in the future...
+  - 🪟 Windows - ⛔️ - next in line for testing but not working yet.
+Might require some changes to the code and certainly a creation of its very own `dl-env.yml` file
+  - 🐧 Linux - ❓ - I mean it's Unix but I bet it won't work as supposed to...
+I've got no way to check it though sadly.
+At least for now.

 ## Background